 - If all the fish are gone, what happens?
 It means no future fishing seasons!
 You have fished to the point of extinction! - If most of the fish are gone?
 It will become harder and harder to get a full catch.
 Catch will exceed reproduction.
 Fishery will crash.
-And that this in reality is what sometimes happens and has happened fishers have gone out and fished and fished until the fishery collapses. - How much money did you make?
+This has happened in the past fishers have gone out and fished and fished until the fishery collapsed. - How much money did you make?
 Is the fishing economically sustainable?
 Are some fishing methods more sustainable economically?
-But do these have a greater environmental impact? - Review slide 14 and the qualities of a well managed fishery.
-Does your fishery meet the MSC picture of a well managed fishery?
+But do these have a greater environmental impact? - Review slide 14 and the qualities of a well-managed fishery.
+Does your fishery meet the MSC picture of a well-managed fishery?
 What other measures could you put in place to manage your fishery well?